 I don’t always use an easel.
-Most of the time I’m just carrying a sketchbook or my Coroplast panels and working ‘hand held’.
+Much of the time I’m just carrying my Coroplast panels and working ‘hand held’.
 But an easel helps you have your work up at eye level – near your natural sight line.
-It’s bad for your neck, and hard to get a good drawing head-bobbing back and forth from your lap.
-Especially when balancing all your gear on your knees.
-So I try to stand to draw, even when sketchbooking.

-- Mechanical pencil.
+- A mechanical pencil.
 Please not a wooden pencil, regardless of what you may have been told about the evils of mechanical pencils.
-For watercolor, you will dirty your painting with too much graphite.
+You will dirty your painting with too much graphite.

-- Kneaded rubber eraser.
+- A kneaded rubber eraser.
 Not a white art eraser – or god forbid a students pink eraser – these are too hard on the paper surface.

-- A case to protect brushes is a great optional idea.
+- A zippered nylon bush case is a great optional idea.

-- In a dry climate, you might want a small misting spray bottle to dampen your pigments in the palette.
+- A small misting spray bottle to dampen your pigments in the palette.
 Or the paper for wet-in-wet.

-- 1” masking tape, NOT low tack painters tape.
+- Masking tape, NOT low tack painters tape.